jeremy-jarvis/descent-tools/LEVEL-SPEC.md

   * 2 byte integer
   * The number of cubes in the level.

 The geometry of a Descent 1 level is made up of cubes, each of which has 8 vertices (corners).
 Each vertex is specified by its x, y, z coordinates in the level.
-If you can imagine level made up of only a single cube at the center of the level, it could be defined by 8 vertices as follows:
+If you can imagine level made up of only a single cube at the center of the level, that cube could be defined by 8 vertices as follows:
 <pre>
  10.0  10.0 -10.0
  10.0 -10.0 -10.0